 Who Said It?

-Similar to the bride and groom trivia game [hyperlink to article not yet posted], the “Who Said It?” variation poses a variety of questions about the couple.
+Similar to the bride and groom trivia game, the “Who Said It?” variation poses a variety of questions about the couple.
 The bride and groom will provide their differing answers.
 The facilitator will choose one of the answers, typically the funnier or more romantic one, and read it to the guests.
 They will then have to guess who gave that answer: was it the bride or the groom?

 Here are some sample questions for the “Who Said It?” variation:

 - Where is your favorite location for a vacation?

 - How many kids do you plan on having?